|

 To know how ugly the behavior

-is and how much damage it causes to yourself and to others. |
+is and how destructive it is to yourself and to others. |

 2. |

-To regret the damage caused by
+To know the damage caused by

 the behavior. |